Wanderers-Of-The-Rift/wotr-mod/CODE_OF_CONDUCT.md

 ## Our Standards

-Examples of behavior that contributes to a positive environment for our community include:

-- Demonstrating empathy and kindness toward other people
+To foster a positive, inclusive, and respectful community, all members are expected to adhere to the following standards:

+1. Treat everyone with respect
+- Speak and act with empathy, courtesy, and kindness.
+- Engage in discussions constructively, especially during disagreements.
+- Critique ideas, not people.

+2. Embrace diversity and inclusion
-- Being respectful of differing opinions, viewpoints, and experiences
+- Respect differing perspectives, experiences, and identities.
+- Acknowledge and appreciate cultural differences and lived experiences.
+- Use inclusive language and behavior.

+3. Communicate thoughtfully and clearly
+- Our team is global, and not everyone speaks English as a first language, so be patient and avoid assumptions.
+- Strive for clarity, use plain language, explain ideas when needed, and aim for mutual understanding.
+- Assume positive intent, especially in written communication where tone can be unclear.
-- Giving and gracefully accepting constructive feedback
+- Provide constructive, actionable feedback, and accept feedback with openness and humility.
-- Accepting responsibility and apologizing to those affected by our mistakes, and learning from the experience
-- Focusing on what is best not just for us as individuals, but for the overall community

-Examples of unacceptable behavior include:
+4. Be accountable and act with integrity
+- Acknowledge mistakes and make amends where appropriate.
+- Honor others’ privacy and consent at all times.
+- Represent yourself honestly and do not mislead others.

+5. Prioritize the well-being of the community
+- Make decisions with the shared health of the project and its members in mind.
+- Support a safe, welcoming, and collaborative space for all contributors.
+- Report harmful behavior through the appropriate moderation channels.

+6. Uphold professionalism in all interactions
-- The use of sexualized language or imagery, and sexual attention or advances of any kind
+- Refrain from using sexualized language, imagery, or behavior.
-- Trolling, insulting or derogatory comments, and personal or political attacks
-- Public or private harassment
+- Do not engage in harassment, threats, or discriminatory conduct.
-- Publishing others' private information, such as a physical or email address, without their explicit permission
+- Avoid publishing others' private information without consent.
-- Other conduct which could reasonably be considered inappropriate in a professional setting

 ## AI
 The standard for our project will be to utilize the work of the artists and creators on our team rather than relying on AI for these creative works.

 We trust our team members who utilize AI will do so in a way that complements their original work and not use it as a final product so we can avoid copyright issues.
 Assets discovered to be purely Generative AI will result in the replacement of the asset.
 We reserve the right as a team to determine whether an asset is the work of AI and call for a replacement.

 ## Enforcement Responsibilities